justinishAWS/AIAssistedAutoTests/libs/tests/test-1.script.md

 In the right panel, click the first blue hexadecimal string (it should look like this: "...d0f3ab63951df").
 Then wait a few seconds.

 **Constraints:**
 - You MUST ensure that the link you are trying to click is a blue hexadecimal string.
-If it is not try again.
+- You MUST ensure that this was clicked.
+If you still see it on the page, try again

 ### 11. Click 'Exceptions' button